carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 ### screenshot goes here

+We can also see just the name of each field by using the Python command XXX on the dataframe we created in episode 2:

+`#FIXME`

 (need to write a bit more about the first tweet)

 Let's look at our `taxday.jsonl` file again.